mimunzar/mapstitcher/README.txt

 Notes
 -----
 Ensure all paths in the images section are correct and point to the respective images.
-Each section (images, homographies, rows) must start with a - followed by the section name.
+Each section (images, rows) must start with a - followed by the section name.
-The list is case-sensitive, and section names should be written exactly as shown (images, homographies, rows).
+The list is case-sensitive, and section names should be written exactly as shown (images, rows).
 You can find simple example in test_data directory